psychelzh/g-factor/README.md

 * The targets data store is stored in different subdirectory of `_targets`.
 * The targets pipeline script is stored in `tar_scripts` subdirectory.

-Note there is also a `tar_mate` subdirectory, which is used to store the targets preparation scripts.

 ## Deprecation

 The deprecated projects now live in the `deprecated` folder.
 And functions that are no longer used are moved to files starting with `deprecated-`.